How to travel to Eritrea in 2024

 As I said in the introduction, Tigrayans are the dominant group but Eritrea is composed of 8 more different ethnicities: Tigre, Rashaida, Afar, Saho, Bilen, Beja, Kunama and Nara.

-If you visit Keren, you will meet the Tigre, nomadic Muslims.
+If you visit Keren, you will meet the Tigre, who are Muslim.

-If you go to Foro or any place south of Massawa, you are likely to meet Saho people, whose women dress up in some very colorful attire.
-In Foro, I also got to see many Afar people.
+If you go to Foro or any place south of Massawa, you are likely to meet Rashahida or even Afar, if you go to Foro on a market day.

 Here you can read more about ethnic groups in Eritrea.